 If you need something that we do not have, add it to the purchasing agent’s shopping list found on the clipboard in the closet.
 Include the class and a contact name in case clarification is needed.

 Individual purchases made without prior permission might not be reimbursed.

 Please put non-consumable materials back in the correct places in the supply closet when done.
 If a consumable item is low or out, please add the item on the purchasing agent’s shopping list.

 Family fee - $30 per year

 Student fee - $20 per child per year

 Specific supply fees and/or project fees are charged to offset specific class projects.

 Families can rent the curriculum for some classes.
 The rental fees are due at orientation.
 If a rented book is lost, the family will pay the replacement cost.
-The books are due back at a date set and announced by the textbook coordinator.
-Book rentals can be extended beyond the due date for the cost of $20 per book.
-If a book is not returned by the due date, it is considered an extended rental.
-Please communicate your intentions with the textbook coordinator.
+The books are due back at a date set and announced by the textbook coordinator (see last page for names of coordinators).
+Arrangement with the textbook coordinator can be made to extend a book rental beyond the due date for the cost of $20 per book.

 Cancellation of Co-op

 Weather problems - Co-op cancels if MPISD cancels for weather.
 Regardless of CHEC canceling or not, each family must judge the safety of travel from their location.
 Some live far from Mount Pleasant and may have unsafe roads when the Mount Pleasant roads are safe.
 (CHEC has been known to cancel for substantial snow even if the roads are safe because playing in the snow and drinking appropriate amounts of hot chocolate is valued among our participants.)